Denver Federal Center Museum

 The museum holds more than 360 historic artifacts from the written history of DFC land beginning with the history of the Hayden Ranch, which by 1940 was the largest livestock operation in the Denver area.
 The ranch land was sold to the federal government to provide space for the Denver Ordnance Plant (DOP) during World War II.
 The plant would manufacture arms and ammunitions, pumping out several million rifle and machine gun cartridges each month.
 After the war ended, the DOP became DFC now the largest U.S. federal office campus outside of Washington, DC.

-The "Fairmont Railway" rail car displayed here was used to haul equipment and to inspect track & switches during the operation of the DOP.
+The "Fairmont Railway" rail car displayed here was used to haul equipment and to inspect track and switches during the operation of the DOP.
 The wood and metal rail car consisted of two cars linked together.
 It is displayed on old rail ties and rails.

 A 1.6 mile spur line connected the Denver to Golden track, to the Ordnance Plant.
 GSA also used the rail equipment once the Denver Federal Center opened to haul coal for the heating plant and to bring supplies to building 810.